 Keeping your apps up-to-date is one way to make sure your apps work correctly.
 App updates are free and can also include updated or new features for your app.
 By default the Windows Store automatically updates apps installed on your PC, so you don't need to worry about checking to see when updates are available.
 For more info on how to make sure automatic updates are turned on, see Turn on automatic app updates.

-All of the Windows 8 and Windows 8.1 apps you own are in the Your apps section of the Windows Store.
+All of the apps you've installed from the Windows Store are listed in the My apps section of the Store.
 You can see which of your apps are installed on the different PCs you use, and can install apps directly from here, so you don't have to search for them in the Store and install them one at a time.

 On the Start screen, tap or click the Store tile to open the Windows Store.